 - 2.2 As stated under the 'purpose of report' section of this covering report, there are a number of redactions in the Investigating Officer's report and schedule of evidence.
-This is due to the fact that these do not relate to the specific matter that has been referred to the Hearing Review Panel or contain personal information relating to other third parties. - 2.3 In addition to the Investigating Officer's report, the Hearing Review Panel is requested to give due consideration to further evidence attached at Appendix C regarding Councillor Cunnington's conduct, which has been brought to the attention of the Monitoring Officer since submission of the final Investigation Officer's report.
-This relates to a number of comments and posts published on social media during this investigation and other Code of Conduct complaint investigations currently ongoing, the details of which at the time were confidential. - 2.4 The procedure to be followed for this Hearing is outlined in the Council's procedure for dealing with complaints against Councillors.
-This is set out in Appendix D of this report.
+This is due to the fact that these do not relate to the specific matter that has been referred to the Hearing Review Panel or contain personal information relating to other third parties. - 2.4 The procedure to be followed for this Hearing is outlined in the Council's procedure for dealing with complaints against Councillors.
+This is set out in Appendix C of this report.